rethinkdb/rethinkdb-rs/api/javascript/selecting-data/filter.md

 Also, predicates must evaluate document fields.
 They cannot evaluate [secondary indexes](/docs/secondary-indexes/).

-__Example:__ Get all users that are more than 18 years old.
+__Example:__ Get all users who are more than 18 years old.

 ```js
 r.table("users").filter(r.row("age").gt(18)).run(conn, callback)
 ```

-__Example:__ Get all users that are less than 18 years old and more than 13 years old.
+__Example:__ Get all users who are less than 18 years old and more than 13 years old.

 ```js
 r.table("users").filter(